 After providing this information, you will receive an automated email prompting you to confirm your signature.
 This confirmation must be provided for your signature to be counted.
 You may only sign a given e-petition once.
 The Clerk of Petitions has the right to reject any signature of which the validity is in doubt.

 The first step towards creating an e-petition is to create an account on the petitions website.
 You may not use an email address or a device with an IP address associated with the Government of Canada or the Parliament of Canada.

-A standardized template exists to assist you in your drafting and to ensure that the following guidelines for the text of a petition are respected:
+A template exists to assist you in your drafting and to ensure that the following guidelines for the text of a petition are respected: